Discounted optimal stopping of a Brownian bridge, with application to American options under pinning: Pinning at the strike and real data study

-Figure \ref{fig:BB_vs_GBM} suggests that our Brownian bridge proposal behaves better for options with low pinning deviance than the geometric Brownian motion approach.
-As expected, this advantage fades away as we take distance from an ideal pinning-at-the-strike scenario, this is, the pinning deviance goes higher.
-However, note that we outperform the geometric Brownian motion method for Apple's options even when the whole dataset is used, while for IBM our advantage remains for up to about the 60\% of the options with lower pinning deviances.\\
+The Brownian bridge model behaves better than the geometric Brownian motion for options with low pinning deviance.
+This advantage fades away as we take distance from an ideal pinning-at-the-strike scenario, that is, when the pinning deviance increases.
+While the Brownian bridge model outperforms the geometric Brownian motion when applied to the Apple options along the whole dataset, when we consider the IBM options, the advantage is only present in $60\%$ of the options with lower pinning deviances.

-Since the focus of this paper is to find the optimal strategy to exercise an option according to (\ref{eq:OSP_AmPut_BB}), we do not tackle the problem of \emph{when} is advantageous to buy an option, so the options' price were not included to compute the profits in Figure \ref{fig:BB_vs_GBM}.
-However, if we were to take them into account, the sign of the relative mean curve showed in Figure \ref{fig:BB_vs_GBM} would remain the same as long as both approaches buy the options at the same time, which means that our Brownian bridge approach would still outperform the geometric Brownian motion scenario for the same cases that already did, although the strength of this advantage might change considerably depending on the strategy for buying options.